 Gayle Larson Schuck is a North Dakota native.
 A graduate of Bismarck State College and the University of Mary, she worked in public information and development for 28 years.
-When she isn’t plotting her next scene, Gayle enjoys gardening, reading and outdoor adventures with her family.
-She has taught adult Christian ed classes for over 30 years, and is a member of the Wordsmiths Writers.
+When she isn’t plotting her next scene, Gayle enjoys gardening, reading and walking.
+She has taught adult Christian ed classes for over 35 years, and is a member of the Wordsmiths Writers.

-I spent 28 years writing news releases, newsletters, speeches, you name it.
-All that time I was also writing on my own.
-One day I picked up a manuscript that had been in a drawer for ten years.
-It made me laugh and cry, and I decided to get serious about publishing.
-I’m also a wife, mom, and grandmother who reads three or four books at a time, gardens, likes to go on nature hikes and loves pretty china.
+Tell readers a few things about yourself.
+I’m a wife, mom and grandmother who reads three or four books at a time, gardens, likes to go on nature hikes and loves pretty china.
 In other words, I’m normal, except…I write.

 Did you always want to write?
 My impossible dream was to write novels, but it took a lifetime to get there.
 As Winston Churchill said, “Never, never, never give up!”

 What is your most recent book?
 Grace Like a River, Essays from the Heartland was released in 2022.
 It includes dozens of my blog posts and some unpublished personal essays that I wanted to preserve in book form.

 What is your contemporary Christian series about?
 The characters are in their twenties.
 Cottonwood Creek begins with Kelly Jorgenson, a big city guy, moving to Cottonwood Creek to be a pastor.
 In Amber’s Choice, Amber McLean’s fast-track life forces her to decide between her calling and her career.
 In Cottonwood Dreams, Brianna Davis dumps her San Francisco career and moves to North Dakota to run a B&B and check out local good guy, Tiny Winger.